MaximosSarmpas/Max-Team-Profile-Generator/README.md

   [Questions](#questions)

   ## Description
-  This is command-line application tht takes information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person
+  This is command-line application that takes information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person

   ## Installation
   npm install